 - D. In addition, does your institution use applicants' test scores for academic advising?
-X yes no - E. Latest date by which SAT or ACT scores must be received for fall-term admission: 08/15 Latest date by which SAT Subject Test scores must be received for fall-term admission: 08/15 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): For placement purposes, provisional admission if ACT Composite score is less than 18.
-Admission and advising affects course load and course selecton. - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+X yes no - E. Latest date by which SAT or ACT scores must be received for fall-term admission 08/15 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): For placement purposes, provisional if ACT score is less than 18.
+Admission and advising affects course load and course selection. - G. Please indicate which tests your institution uses for placement (e.g., state tests):